O2eg/db_converter/README.md

 **Action** - is a transaction formed on the basis of `step`.
 If `step` does not have a `generator`, then it creates one `action`.
 If `step` has a `generator`, then several transactions are generated.

 **Generator** - is a sql file associated with some `step` by index number.
-If there is a `generator`, `step` contains placeholders for substituting the values ​​returned by the `generator` (for more details see the "Generators and Placeholders" section).
+If there is a `generator`, `step` contains placeholders for substituting the values ​​returned by `generator` (for more details see the "Generators and Placeholders" section).

-**Conversion** (migration, deployment) - is the transformation of the database structure according to the specified package of changes.
+**Conversion** (migration, deployment) - is a transformation of the database structure according to specified package of changes.

 <p align="center">
   <img src="doc/dbc_common_flow.png">